 - Which state will govern your agreement

-When you’ve completed your agreement, ensure you include information on how you will make an amendment to a limited partnership agreement.
+When you’ve completed your agreement, include information on how to amend it to a limited partnership agreement.

 Limited Partnership Agreement Sample

-Below, you will find a sample Limited Partnership Agreement that you can download in PDF or Word format:
+Below, you will find a sample and a Limited Partnership Agreement template you can download in PDF or Word format: